LLP Group Governance

 Fostering strong relationships with supply chain partners is of great importance to helping support our wider engagement activities and deliver one of the principal objectives of the Group strategy: operational excellence.
 Executive-level engagement is part of the supplier relationship framework, with Board oversight on matters and relationships of strategic importance.

 We have a dedicated procurement team and have continued to invest in technology to help manage our supplier relationships, contract compliance and early identification of risks (including sanctions, financial and cyber security).
-Our procurement colleagues have completed an ethical procurement certification - “Corporate Ethical Procurement & Supply” - from the Chartered Institute of Procurement & Supply, which is renewed annually.

-A robust procurement process is followed at on-boarding and throughout the duration of the supplier relationship.
+A robust procurement process is followed at onboarding and throughout the duration of the supplier relationship.
 The Procurement team works in collaboration with OGC to ensure early clarity on the required commercial terms for a mutually beneficial relationship and the protection of both parties, as well as detailed due diligence around supplier practices, with revalidation processes in place to ensure continued compliance with agreed standards.
 ESG-related requirements have been introduced into our standard supplier agreements and suppliers are expected to have appropriate ESG-related policies and procedures in place.
 The due diligence process seeks assurance on a wide range of commercial and other considerations, including modern slavery, diversity, sustainability and payment of the UK National Living Wage.

 Our Modern Slavery Act statement is available here.